georust/rinex/config/README.md

 that accepts a config script.

 - [Survey](./survey) is a set a configuration dedicated to static geodetic surveying.
-In this case, we want to determine the coordinates of a future Reference Station, with highest precision.
+In this application, we want to determine the coordinates of a single and static GNSS receiver with highest precision and without apriori knowledge.
 - [QC](./qc) is a set a configuration dedicated to data quality check in RINEX-Cli.
 This mode is in standby and will evolve in near future.
 We're currently focused on Surveying and RTK.